NAFTeam/NAFF/docs/src/Guides/6 Scales.md

     # This is called by dis-snek so it knows how to load the Scale
     SomeClass(bot)
 ```
-As you can see, theres one extra bit, a function called `setup`, this function acts as an entry point for dis-snek,
+As you can see, there's one extra bit, a function called `setup`, this function acts as an entry point for dis-snek,
 so it knows how to load the scale properly.

 To load a scale, you simply add the following to your `main` script, just above `bot.start`: